-Annual audits of Austraclear's system controls are conducted by an external auditor and the resulting report is published on ASX's website.
-These audits encompass testing control objectives over transaction processing, change management, security protocols, data system operations and disaster recovery planning.
+Annual audits of Austraclear's system controls are conducted by an external auditor and the resulting report is published on the ASX website.
+These audits assess controls over transaction processing, as well as change management, security protocols, data system operations and disaster recovery planning.
 The auditor's opinion is provided under the Australian Government Auditing and Standards Board standard ASAE 3402 - Assurance Report on Controls at a Service Organisation.
-ASX Internal Audit performs an additional risk-based audit of key Austraclear functions on a rolling 3-year cycle.
+ASX Internal Audit performs an additional risk-based audit of key Austraclear functions on a rolling three-year cycle.

-Austraclear requires both the pledgor and pledgee to match a securities pledge request within the system.
+In the case of settlement of collateral pledges, Austraclear requires that both the pledgor and pledgee match the request within the system.
 This places a lock on those securities until the pledgee accepts a request from the pledgor to release the lock.